mmtroyinfotech/osticket-prereqs/README.md

 <img src="https://imgur.com/C5ztdWN.png"/>
 </p>

-- On the left click Turn Window Features on and off.
+- On the left click Turn Window Features on and off, and follow the screenshots from there.
 <p>
 <img src="https://imgur.com/SQoayij.png"/>
 </p>